Codeception/Codeception/docs/modules/Unit.md

 ```

 ## Features
-* Descriptive writing - write the way you are going to test in natural way.
+* Descriptive - simply write what do you test and how do you test.
-* Method execution limit - you are limited to execute only one method in scenario.
-The method, you actually test.
+* Method execution limit - you are allowed only to execute tested method inside the scenario.
+Don't test several methods inside one unit.
-* Simple stub definition - create stubbed class with 1 method, all properties and methods can be passed as callable functions.
+* Simple stub definition - create stubbed class with one call.
+All properties and methods can be passed as callable functions.
-* Dynamic mocking - stubs can be simple turned to mocks, without any additional definitions.
+* Dynamic mocking - stubs can be automatically turned to mocks.

-## Unit testing with scenarios
+## Unit Testing With Scenarios

 CodeGuy allows you to define testing scenarios in a natural way.
 Typical test should consist of 3 steps, in this direct order: